 The mathematics leader will monitor for appropriate pitch and progression according to our agreed monitoring schedule.
 This monitoring takes the form of:

 The Heads of the Lower and Upper Schools, with all teachers, contribute to termly Pupil Progress Meetings where the data is analysed by Year Group and Class and targets are agreed by identifying trends, highlighting ‘stuck’ pupils and focusing on next steps.
 Where whole-school improvements become evident, the associated actions for recovery will be included on the school's Improvement Plan.

 Over the course of an academic year, this is our schedule for the teaching of maths:

 Maths Support for Parents & Carers: Maths with Michael

 White Rose Maths, together with TV presenter, teacher and parent Michael Underwood, brings parents and carers a series of short videos called Maths with Michael.
 These resources, together with some useful PDF guides, below, help adults at home understand modern teaching methods in maths.
 Click on the picture to the right or here to access the videos.

-Please use this form to raise any maths curriculum queries with Mrs Fahy, the Mathematics Subject Leader.
+Please use this form to raise any maths curriculum queries with Ms Welch, the Mathematics Subject Leader.